Madhya Pradesh: ABVP protests against BJP’s membership drive in Indore college

 Subsequently, the principal issued an order barring political events on the premises without the consent of the Rashtriya Swayamsevak Sangh’s student wing.

-A membership drive held by the Bharatiya Janata Party at a college in Madhya Pradesh’s Indore on Tuesday was opposed by the Akhil Bharatiya Vidyarthi Parishad, The Indian Express reported.
+A membership drive held by the Bharatiya Janata Party at a college in Madhya Pradesh’s Indore on Tuesday sparked protests from its sister organisation the Akhil Bharatiya Vidyarthi Parishad, The Indian Express reported.

 The Akhil Bharatiya Vidyarthi Parishad is the student wing of the Rashtriya Swayamsevak Sangh, which is the parent organisation of the BJP.